Jon Berti Player Props: Marlins vs. Phillies

-After going 1-for-4 in his last game, Jon Berti and the Miami Marlins take on the Philadelphia Phillies (who will start Matt Strahm) at 6:40 PM ET on Monday.
+Jon Berti -- 1-for-4 in his most recent game -- will be in action for the Miami Marlins versus the Philadelphia Phillies, with Aaron Nola on the hill, on April 11 at 6:40 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Mets.
+He had a one-hit performance in his most recent game (1-for-4) against the Phillies.

 Jon Berti Game Info & Props vs. the Phillies